 Colonial School District has updated their Title IX Implementation - Policy 100.
 To ensure Colonial is in compliance with the new regulations, a Title IX training was administered to all potential staff that could serve as key members of an investigation.
 The policy was approved by the Colonial School District Board.

-The District's Title IX Coordinator is: Elizabeth Fleetwood, Assistant Superintendent Colonial School District 318 E. Basin Road, New Castle, Delaware 19720
+The District's Title IX Coordinator is: Holly Sage, Director of Human Resources Colonial School District 318 E. Basin Road, New Castle, Delaware 19720

 Phone: 302-323-2712